ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 #### B. Fetch the List of Languages

-After receiving a request to fetch the List of Languages the system fetches the List of Languages
+After receiving a request to fetch the List of Languages, the system fetches the List of Languages

 1. Validates if the response contains the List of all Languages with the following attributes
    * Language Code - Mandatory